PanZhangg/Microflow/README.md

 # Microflow
-The light-weighted, lightning fast OpenFlow SDN controller capable of multi-threads and cluster.
+The light-weighted, lightning fast OpenFlow SDN controller capable of multi-threads and clustering.